This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Prepare noodle according to package using the stir-fry method and drain.
+• Prepare 12 ounces Thai rice noodles according to package instructions using the stir-fry method.
+Drain the noodles and set aside.

 Nutrition